Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 So think twice before clicking that
 #### Tip
 Don't wait to save till your all work is finished since you are just one refresh away from flushing your all work!
+## Markdown formatting
+Our training portal as well as our chatbot supports [markdown syntax](https://www.markdownguide.org/basic-syntax/) for formatting
+For Eg. To create a bullet point in `editor`
+- like this simply start a line with - followed by a whitespace
+to create a numbered bullet point
+1. like this simply write the number followed by a . then a whitespace
+### preview markdown
+To preview your data how it will look after markdown formatting in chatbot, you can click on heading of the `editor` or hit F5 (or fn + F5, which ever works).
+Latter one is **recommended** since this this will not remove your cursor from current position so you will be able to continue from right there!

+To go back to editing mode you may click on the text or hit F5 (or fn + F5, which ever works) again.
+Latter one is **recommended** otherwise your cursor will get placed at last no matter where your cursor previously was but with F5 your cursor will still be right there!
 # Thank you
 We are proud to be choosen by you.
 If you have any doubt about anything, just put it on github issues.
 We will try resolving it ASAP!